iorulezz/univ3-accounting-report/README.md

 5. [References](#references)

 ## Introduction
-- Statement of the document's focus on v3-core.

 Uniswap V3 is a prominent decentralized exchange (DEX), known for its innovative features and mechanisms that set it apart from its predecessors.
 This document aims to delve into some of the intricacies of Uniswap V3.
 In particular, our focus is on how the protocol handles the accounting of positions and fees.
-Our goal

-The ho

-Write how we ignore price mechanics and link the book for details.

-Th focus is blah blah.
-Liquidity Provider (LP), Pool, token0 and token1.
+Our goal is to provide relevant snippets and references from the code repos to where exactly this is done.

+In this report, we largely ignore price mechanics and the details of the calculations.
+We do point, however, to the relevant bits of code.
+Furthermore, we provide links to the Uniswap V3 book and suggest this [introduction](https://uniswapv3book.com/docs/introduction/uniswap-v3/) a starter for the reader who wants to dive deeper in these topics.

+In the following sections, we will describe how the liquidity of the positions of the participating Liquidity Providers (LPs) is accounted for and, similarly, how the fees for each position are accrued.

 ### V2 vs V3
-The key novelty of Uniswap V3 is the introduction of *concentrated liquidity* in V3.
-In Uniswap V2, liquidity is distributed across an infinite range of prices, which can lead to capital inefficiency (as some of the provided liquidity may never be used).
+The key novelty of Uniswap V3 is the introduction of *concentrated liquidity*.
+In Uniswap V2, liquidity is distributed across the infinite range of prices, which can lead to capital inefficiency (as some of the provided liquidity may never be used).
 Uniswap V3 addresses this issue by allowing liquidity providers to specify a price range for their liquidity, effectively concentrating their capital where it's most likely to be needed.

 This is achieved through a mechanism called *ticks*.
 The entire price range is divided into discrete 'ticks', and liquidity providers can choose the upper and lower ticks between which their liquidity will be active.
 This means that their liquidity is only used when the market price of the pair is within their chosen range, making their capital more efficient.

 Another significant difference is that Uniswap V3 uses a square root price function, which simplifies the calculation of prices and liquidity amounts and reduces the potential for rounding errors.
 This also allows for more precise and flexible liquidity provision.

-These improvements in Uniswap V3 make it more capital efficient and flexible than V2, and they form the basis for the mechanisms of accounting, positions, and fees that we will discuss in this document.
 For a more detailed explanation of these concepts, you can refer to [the Uniswap V3 Development Book](#references).

-### Code repos
+### Base contracts vs periphery
 The Uniswap V3 protocol is primarily composed of two repositories: `v3-core` and `v3-periphery`.
 The `v3-core` repository contains the core contracts and logic for the protocol, including the contracts for pools, positions, and fees.
 On the other hand, the `v3-periphery` repository includes additional contracts that interact with the core contracts, providing extra functionality such as multicall, swapping, and liquidity management.

 In this document, we will primarily focus on the `v3-core` repository, as it forms the backbone of the Uniswap V3 protocol and is directly responsible for the mechanisms of accounting, positions, and fees.
 However, it's important to note that the `v3-periphery` repository also plays a significant role in the overall functionality of the protocol.
+Periphery contracts are designed to be more user-friendly and are typically the ones that end users interact with.

 ## Pools and Positions
-In Uniswap V3, every Pool is an instance of [`contract UniswapV3Pool`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L30).
+In Uniswap V3, every Pool is an instance of the [`contract UniswapV3Pool`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L30).
 A pool contains many variables that define it or its state.
 Here, we will discuss some of those that are of relevance to this report.
-To begin with, let's look at some variables from the set of *immutables*:
+To begin with, let's look at some of the *immutable* variables:

 ```solidity
 /// @notice The first of the two tokens of the pool, sorted by address